jhpantel/multimeta/README.md

 - | |-MetadataS1.txt
 - | |-MetadataS2.txt

-*results* contains the files used in DataS1 (for no_covar) and DataS2 (for covar) to produce JAGS results files, and all of the JAGS results files (fjsample.RData).
-All of the jsample.RData results files contained here are the results obtained and analyzed in Pantel et al. 202x.
+*results* contains the files used in DataS1 (for no_covar) and DataS2 (for covar) to produce JAGS results files, and all of the JAGS results files (jsample.RData).
+All of the jsample.RData results files contained here are the results obtained and analyzed in Pantel et al. 2022.
 They are called in the main posthoc analysis script script_V01.R.

 - |results
 - | |-covar